rvm/rvm-site/content/os.md

 # Operating systems

-RVM supports most UNIX like systems, the basic requirements are `bash`, `curl` and overall GNU version of tools - but RVM tries to autodetect it and install anything what is needed.
+RVM supports most UNIX like systems, the basic requirements are `bash`, `curl` and overall GNU version of tools - but RVM tries to autodetect it and install anything that is needed.